ezra-bible-app/ezra-bible-app-cordova/README.md

 [nodejs-mobile](https://code.janeasystems.com/nodejs-mobile), a Node.js runtime for Android and iOS is used to enable a complete re-use of source code between the Electron and the Cordova app of Ezra Project.

-The Ezra Project Cordova app is currently being developed with Android as its first target and planned to be released as part of Ezra Project 0.17.0.
+The Ezra Project Cordova app is first available as part of Ezra Project 0.17.0 and you can install it from the [Play Store](https://play.google.com/store/apps/details?id=de.ezraproject.cordova).

 ## Build